 Raising of Lazarus, chapter 11

 The word “life” occurs 18 times in chapters 5 and 6.
-In the remainder of John it also occurs 18 times.
+In the remainder of John it occurs another 18 times.

 10 The Jews therefore said to him who was cured,

-It is important to note that the apostle John always uses the term “Jews” for leaders rather than Jewish people in general.
+It is important to note that the apostle John always used the term “Jews” for leaders rather than for Jewish people in general.

 “It is the Sabbath;

 Jesus’ conflict with the leaders of His day often revolved around the Sabbath (Mr 3:4).
 It was a constant point of contention between the legalism of the Jewish leaders and Jesus.
 Jesus could have chosen another day to heal this man but He healed on the Sabbath day itself.
 Since the idea of the Sabbath was a prevalent idea in the culture of Judaism, Jesus’ healing on the Sabbath was highly offensive to these leaders.

 it is not lawful for you to carry your bed.”

 The Old Testament prohibited work on the Sabbath, but it did not specify the kind of work.
 The idea was that they were not to perform their daily employment on the Sabbath.
 Rabbinic Judaism went far beyond the specification of the Bible.
 It created many laws and rules of the Sabbath that the Word of God did not specify.
 These rules brought great burden on the people of Israel.
 They missed the point of the Sabbath (Mr 2:27).